MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadstringa.md

 Type: <b>LPTSTR</b>

-The buffer to receive the string (if *cchBufferMax* is non-zero) or a read-only pointer to the string resource itself (if *cchBufferMax* is zero).
-Must be of sufficient length to hold a pointer (8 bytes).
+The buffer to receive the string.

 ### -param cchBufferMax [in]

 Type: <b>int</b>

 The size of the buffer, in characters.
 The string is truncated and null-terminated if it is longer than the number of characters specified.
-If this parameter is 0, then <i>lpBuffer</i> receives a read-only pointer to the string resource itself.

 ## -returns

 Type: <b>int</b>

-If the function succeeds, the return value is one of the following:

-- The number of characters copied into the buffer (if *cchBufferMax* is non-zero), not including the terminating null character.
+If the function succeeds, the return value is the number of characters copied into the buffer, not including the terminating null character, or zero if the string resource does not exist.
-- The number of characters in the string resource that *lpBuffer* points to (if *cchBufferMax* is zero).
-The string resource is not guaranteed to be null-terminated in the module's resource table, and you can use this value to determine where the string resource ends.
-- Zero if the string resource does not exist.

 To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks

-If you pass 0 to *cchBufferMax* to return a read-only pointer to the string resource in the *lpBuffer* parameter, use the number of characters in the return value to determine the length of the string resource.
-String resources are not guaranteed to be null-terminated in the module's resource table.
-However, resource tables can contain null characters.
-String resources are stored in blocks of 16 strings, and any empty slots within a block are indicated by null characters.

 <h3><a id="Security_Remarks"></a><a id="security_remarks"></a><a id="SECURITY_REMARKS"></a>Security Remarks</h3>
 Using this function incorrectly can compromise the security of your application.
 Incorrect use includes specifying the wrong size in the <i>nBufferMax</i> parameter.
 For example, if <i>lpBuffer</i> points to a buffer <i>szBuffer</i> which is declared as <code>TCHAR szBuffer[100]</code>, then sizeof(szBuffer) gives the size of the buffer in bytes, which could lead to a buffer overflow for the Unicode version of the function.
 Buffer overflow situations are the cause of many security problems in applications.
 In this case, using <code>sizeof(szBuffer)/sizeof(TCHAR)</code> or <code>sizeof(szBuffer)/sizeof(szBuffer[0])</code> would give the proper size of the buffer.